nhoizey/images-responsiver/docs/eleventy-plugin-images-responsiver/tutorial/04-images-dimensions/README.md

 Unfortunately, there is still an issue with this transformed HTML.

 Reading the transformed HTML, you might have noticed that both images' `sizes` attributes have the same value: `sizes="100vw"`.
-Which means the browser thinks both images are supposed to be rendered on the full width of the browser's viewport.
+This means the browser thinks both images are supposed to be rendered on the full width of the browser's viewport.

-It's almost true for the big photo, at least on smaller viewports, but always really wrong for the logo, which is at most one fifth of the viewport.
+It's almost true for the big photo, at least on smallest viewports, but always really false for the logo, which is at most one fifth of the viewport.

 It means **the browser still downloads images much larger than necessary**.